rahul-ranjan-me/hiringManagement/README.md

-# hiringManagement
+# Hiring Management
-A simple tool for hiring management
+A simple tool for hiring management.
+It comes up with following feature
+* Candidate list
+* Search of candidate with various filters
+* Panel to schedule interview which shoot emails to both interviewer and interviewee
+* Update records
+* Different panels for different interviews rounds

 ## Technology stack
 * NodeJS for Server